benmezger/blog/content/notes/2025-12-23--15-09-32Z--system_design_databases_data_models_and_indexing.md

 -   When discussing distributed systems, the choice of level of consistency of data is an important factor
--   Knowing when to choose eventual consistency of strong consistency can either elevate the scalability of the system, as well as generate scalability problems.
+-   Knowing when to choose eventual consistency or strong consistency can either elevate the scalability of the system, as well as generate scalability problems.
 Race-conditions problem, data loss, high-throughput reads/writes, data durability, etc.